startups · 15 May 2026

 NIH Smart Health Research Grants, supported by the National Institutes of Health (NIH) and the National Science Foundation (NSF), provide financial assistance to high-risk, high-reward research in the realm of biomedical and public health.
 This grant funding aims to support research projects that span two or more scientific and engineering disciplines, such as engineering, mathematical sciences, social, behavioral, or economic sciences, and that address a key health problem.

-Grant type: Institutional grant — the University of Utah Health Sciences.
+Grant type: Institutional grant — University of Utah Health Sciences.

 Qualification: Specific to projects affiliated with the university; collaboration with healthcare startups and external companies is allowed.

-How to apply: Fill out and submit the Digital Health Accelerator Interest Form.
+How to apply: Fill out and submit the Inspiring Digital Health Innovations form.

-The DHI Accelerator program prioritizes seed grants and pilot projects with strong potential.
-These projects often serve as a foundation for larger-scale digital health grant applications, such as R01, R18, U01, U24, and P grants.
-Although the program is specific to the university community, healthcare startups can collaborate with university-affiliated projects.
+Funded projects often serve as a launchpad for larger-scale grant applications, including R01, R18, U01, U24, and P grants.
+Although the program is specific to the university community, healthcare startups can collaborate with university-affiliated PIs to jointly pursue seed-funded projects.

 Stanford Center for Digital Health Pilot Grants